 PRO TIP: Always bring a pair of socks to wear no matter if your shoes are open, have a peep toe or else.
 Our feet sweat too and so it can get sweaty and slippery inside your shoe which will make you almost unable to dance - that's when your socks come into play.

 No, we’re not talking about heeled house shoes, girl, but we’re not dancing on the street either.
-We are dancing in a studio, so make sure to have at least one pair of heels only for the purpose of training and don’t wear them outside.
+We are dancing in a studio (or on stage), so make sure to have at least one pair of heels only for the purpose of training and don’t wear them outside.
 Small stones or even glass might get stuck onto the heel of your outdoor shoes and this would ruin the floor in the dance studio.
 Be respectful!